 If your child has any type of medical condition or disability that prevents them from removing one themselves, then they, too, should go without a mask.

 There is also a lot of well-meaning advice that suggests having your child attach their mask to a lanyard will minimize the chance of them losing it.
 However, there have been instances of children suffering injuries as a result of accidental choking while wearing a lanyard.
 They are best avoided for younger children.

-You can safely wash a cloth mask in your washing machine with your regular laundry, as long as you use the highest temperature setting for the fabric (7).
+You can safely wash your child’s clothes along with the cloth mask in your washing machine using the best laundry detergent, as long as you use the highest temperature setting for the fabric (7).
+If your baby has extra sensitive skin, you can opt for a DIY baby laundry detergent.
 Masks can also be dried on the highest setting in your dryer or air-dried.

 After washing and drying, check your mask to ensure the ear loops are still securely attached, and that none of the fabric has become loose or frayed.

 Some face masks support charities and other entities either by donating a portion of the profits or by giving masks directly to organizations that need them.